 - Wooden, plastic, or stainless steel spoons, a plastic spatula, and other mixing utensils

-- Soap mold – use a wooden box, shoebox, milk carton, silicone mold, or a plastic container.
+- Soap mold: a wooden box, shoebox, milk carton, silicone mold, or a plastic container all work well

-- Freezer, parchment paper, or plastic bags to line your mold
+- Freezer paper, parchment paper, or plastic bags to line your mold

-- Electric immersion stick blender – optional, but saves time
+- Electric immersion stick blender (optional, but a time-saver!)

 - Newspaper and cardboard to cover your work area